-Challenge: living in a compound, low speed internet, being a long way from family and friends, learning to live with others you have never met before and some early mornings.
+Challenges: living in a compound, low speed internet, being a long way from family and friends, learning to live with others you have never met before and some early morning responsibilities.

-Reward: Support students with challenging lives, facilitating retreat days, learning about PNG culture, experiencing cultural celebrations, developing relationships with students, experiencing a different demonstration of faith often with prayer through singing.
+Rewards: Supporting students with challenging lives, facilitating retreat days, a great appreciation of the PNG culture, experiencing cultural celebrations, developing relationships with students experiencing a different demonstration of faith, often with prayer through singing.

 Preferred qualifications: interest in sports and outdoor education; ability to tutor in basic numeracy and literacy; previous involvement in retreats; interest in PNG culture.